serokell/blog-posts/typescript-for-haskellers/article.md

 type PointX = Omit<Point, "y" | "z">; // type PointX = { x: number }
 ```

-TypeScript [contains](https://www.typescriptlang.org/docs/handbook/utility-types.html) a lot of predefined conditional and mapped types, so you can use them out of the box.
+TypeScript [contains](https://www.typescriptlang.org/docs/handbook/utility-types.html) a lot of predefined conditional and mapped types that you can use out of the box.

 ## Going deeper

 Built-in concepts are good.
 But as you can see, TypeScript's type system is not really a weak one.
 By adding our knowledge from Haskell and type theory, we can get more from this system.
-This part will show very brief descriptions of different approaches, but we have also added links to references and other articles that will help you understand them more deeply, if necessary.
+This part will show very brief descriptions of different approaches.
+We have also added links to references and other articles to help you understand them more deeply, if necessary.

 ### HKT

 As we said before, TypeScript's type system is not so bad as one may think.
-But it has one important limitation – absence of kinds.
+But it has one significant limitation – the absence of kinds.
-Higher-kinded types allow us to write types which have their own type constructors as parameters.
+Higher-kinded types allow us to write types that have their own type constructors as parameters.
 So, using generics instead of abstracting only over types we are able to abstract over types which already abstract over types.

 Unfortunately, we can't write such code, and TypeScript's type system doesn't allow it.